-- How to file a small claims lawsuit in Udell, IA.
+- How to file a small claim filing in Udell, IA.

 - What to expect during a small claim hearing in Udell, IA.

-- How much going to small claims costs in Udell, IA.
+- How much does going to small claims costs in Udell, IA?

-How Do I File A Small Claims Lawsuit in Udell, IA County?
+How Do I File Small Claims in Udell, IA County?

 You can always sue an individual Udell, IA small claims court if they live in Udell, IA county.
 You can always sue a company in Udell, IA Small Claims Court if their business is located in Udell, IA county.